 When the demand for one of your products is greater than your manufacturer can meet, what do you do?
 If you mark the item out of stock, you lose sales.
 Worse, you could be sending loyal customers to your competition — and they might not come back.
 Another option is to make the item available as a backorder.
 You take orders and then fill them as soon as you get fresh stock.
 Customers understand that when they order a backordered item, it will take longer to arrive.

-In many cases, customers are willing to wait for backorders.
+PRO TIP: In many cases, customers are willing to wait for backorders.
 However, the longer it takes you to ship, the greater the chance of customers canceling their orders.
 When you use a third-party logistics company with a cross docking system, you can reduce the time it takes to ship backorders.

 Systems needed for cross dock services

 To make a cross docking system work, a distribution center needs to have processes in place to handle cross docking.
-Good communication between your multichannel eCommerce management systems and the warehouse are essential.
+Good communication between your multichannel ecommerce management systems and the warehouse are essential.

 Inventory management systems have to be compatible with cross docking services.
 Most order fulfillment companies use barcodes and labels on warehouse shelves to track inventory.
-A crossdock facility needs to be able to process orders directly from pallets on the warehouse floor.
-And the crossdock warehouse should be able to do this while also tracking inventory.
+A cross dock facility needs to be able to process orders directly from pallets on the warehouse floor.
+And the cross dock warehouse should be able to do this while also tracking inventory.

 Normal fulfillment operations process orders as they come in.
 When you fulfill backorders through cross docking warehousing, you may need to tweak your systems.
 You’ll want to communicate with your 3PL services company to make sure the oldest orders get filled first.